 topical anesthetics like xylocaine or lidocaine (not recommended for children),

-topical corticosteriods like triamcinolone paste,
+topical corticosteroids like triamcinolone paste,

 To help avoid aphthous stomatitis, you should practice good oral hygiene and make sure you are eating a proper diet and getting adequate hydration.
 If you get canker sores frequently, you should discuss your medical history with your doctor and talk about the possibility of a vitamin B12 deficiency.

-If you notice a cold sore before it appears (by feeling the burning or tingling sensation), you can take valacyclovir which will prevent or at least minimize the lesion.
+If you notice a cold sore before it appears (by feeling the burning or tingling sensation), you can take valacyclovir, which will prevent or at least minimize the lesion.
 Once it has formed, you can place a protective ointment and ice to minimize symptoms and speed up recovery.

 FAQ